leedouardpro-code/edge-ai-predictive-maintenance-stm32/README.md

 ### Models and data

-- **Improve TWF detection** — recall stays very low (~0.02) due to the scarcity of real samples.
+- **Improve TWF detection**
+  Recall stays very low (~0.02) due to the scarcity of real samples.
 More targeted data augmentation or ADASYN oversampling could help.
-- **Test other architectures** — 1D CNN or LSTM if temporal data is available, to capture progressive degradation patterns.
+- **Test other architectures**
+   1D CNN or LSTM if temporal data is available, to capture progressive degradation patterns.
-- **Adaptive thresholding** — instead of a plain `argmax`, apply per-class confidence thresholds to better handle residual imbalance.
+- **Adaptive thresholding** instead of a plain `argmax`, apply per-class confidence thresholds to better handle residual imbalance.

 ### Embedded and system

-- **On-device normalization** — data is currently normalized on the PC before transmission.
+- **On-device normalization**
+  data is currently normalized on the PC before transmission.
 Embedding the `StandardScaler` on the STM32 would allow use with real sensors without external preprocessing.
-- **Real sensor acquisition** — connect actual sensors (temperature, torque, speed) to the board for an end-to-end demo without a PC in the loop.
+- **Real sensor acquisition**
+  connect actual sensors (temperature, torque, speed) to the board for an end-to-end demo without a PC in the loop.
-- **Result display** — use the OLED screen or LEDs of the STM32L4R9I-DISCO to show the predicted class in real time, without a serial terminal.
+- **Result display**
+  use the OLED screen or LEDs of the STM32L4R9I-DISCO to show the predicted class in real time, without a serial terminal.
-- **Power profiling** — profile and optimize consumption during inference, exploiting the STM32L4 low-power modes between inferences.
+- **Power profiling**
+  profile and optimize consumption during inference, exploiting the STM32L4 low-power modes between inferences.

 ---